KevinAlvlay/KevinAlvlay/README.md

 # KevinAlvlayIntro
+Greetings!
-This is Kevin Alvlay's Introduction page.
+This is Kevin Alvlay, aka Stringrey.